shsagir/play-area-sync/docs/app.md

 * Deploying some code to the trial App
 * Routing a domain to the trial App

-A task that is completed has a checkmark `✔`.
-Tasks that are still todo will show how much time you will gain `+24h`.
+A task that is completed has a check-mark `✔`.
+Tasks that are still todo will show how much time you will gain more time.

 Additionally, after some trial time has passed, we show a link to a contact form where you can ask us to extend the trial time.
 Here you'll write us something about your goals with the trial and we are happy to extend the trial for much longer period.
 You can see those tasks in the Dashboard with the overview of your App.